-The Intellectual and Developmental Disabilities (IDD) division of the Psychology Graduate Program has a unique status among the seven areas in the Department of Psychology.
+The Intellectual and Developmental Disabilities (IDD) area of the Psychology Graduate Program has a unique status among the eight areas in the Department of Psychology.
 Its faculty members are housed at the Nisonger Center and contribute to the missions of both the Department of Psychology and the Nisonger Center.
 The Nisonger Center is one of 67 federally funded University Centers for Excellence in Developmental Disabilities (UCEDD) in the country.
-UCEDDs are interdisciplinary centers with a mandate of conducting research, providing training, and giving service in the field of developmental disabilities.
-Administratively, the Nisonger Center falls under the OSU Medical Center’s Office of Health Sciences.
+UCEDDs are interdisciplinary centers with a mission of conducting research, providing training, and offering clinical services to indidviduals with developmental disabilities and their families.
+Administratively, the Nisonger Center falls under the OSU Office of Health Sciences.
 Although its Psychology faculty members are employees of the Nisonger Center, their tenure initiating unit (TIU) is the Department of Psychology in the College of Arts and Sciences

 Program of Study

 Students write a research-based master's thesis in intellectual or developmental disabilities after two years of graduate study, then prepare for the Candidacy Examination (CE).
 Successful completion of the CE admits them to Ph.D. candidacy.
 The doctoral dissertation is based on research into an area of IDD psychology.
 Students in the clinical track are expected to complete a one year of pre-doctoral clinical internship.
 Internships are available in the fields of intellectual and developmental disabilities.

-The hub of program activity, training, and research is the Nisonger Center, a University Center for Excellence in Developmental Disabilities devoted to the interdisciplinary study of intellectual and developmental disabilities.
-Clinical and research experience are also available through Nationwide Children's Hospital, the Franklin County Board of Developmental Disabilities, and community-based psychological services.
+The hub of program activity, training, and research is the Nisonger Center.
+Clinical and research experience are also available through Nationwide Children's Hospital, the Franklin County Board of Developmental Disabilities, and at other sites in and around Columbus.

 IDD students are eligible for University and Department funding.
 Research assistant positions are available through the OSU Nisonger Center and allied programs.